pastyman/alib-array/README.md

 var result = alibarray().contains(data, { color: 'green' });
 //=> true - although not an exact match, the array contains an object with prop color equal to green

+//compareMode can be passed defaults to all - compare mode 'all' matches all props on passed object 'any' any props match from passed object, 'exact' - exact match

+var result = alibarray().contains(data, { color: 'green' }, 'exact');
+//=> false - an exact match of { color: 'green' } not found in the array

 ```

 contains can also check for primitives: